Home | Simulations

 • Chromium chloride is a violet crystalline salt in its anhydrous form, while its color changes into dark green when it is hydrated.

-• Chromium chloride is a reducing agent so it is used in organic synthesis procedures involving reduction of alkyl halides.
+• Chromium chloride is a reducing agent so it is used in organic synthesis procedures involving the reduction of alkyl halides.

 • Chromium chloride containing dyes have been widely used in wool staining.